fastforwardlabs/causal-experiments/experiments/invariant-risk-minimization/README.md

 2. 2-invariant-risk-minimization-on-news.ipynb - Extending the example code to work on a real dataset.
 Linear regression fails.
 3. 3-overfit-the-news.ipynb - Try overfitting the news popularity dataset, just to assess how learnable a problem this is.
 Turns out, not very.
 4. 4-irm-on-churn-data.ipynb - Trying both IRM and regular ERM (ie. normal supervised learning) on churn dataset.
 Environments defined by Dependents and Partners seem to be too similar.
+5. iWildCam_exploration.ipynb - Initial exploration of the WildCam dataset to determine if it is suited for IRM